sergeych/farcall/README.md

 both arrays of arguments and keyword arguments, return value could be any object, e.g. array, dictionary, wahtever.

 Exception/errors transmitting is also supported.

-The interface is very simple and rubyish:
+The interface is very simple and rubyish.
+The protocol is very easy to support, its description will be available in the github wiki soon.

 ## Installation